AveryClapp/Portfolio/portfolio-next/src/Blogs/low-latency-orderbook-worklog.md

 With this approach, receiving a `struct Message` and parsing it becomes as simple as checking the type and the corresponding data.
 An interesting thing to note here is that fields in a `union` in C++ `structs` all hold the same spot in memory, but only one member can be "active" at a time.
 This is a small and premature optimization in terms of the memory footprint of our program.

 Now that steps 1 and 2 are done, all that is left before we start optimizing is handling `Order` and `Cancel` messages.
 At a high level, when the book receives an order it should start trying to match existing ones.
 This means that if a user submits a bid at price 100, the book should match that against all asks that have a price $<= 100$.
 Canceling, on the other hand, is handled in O(1) time by an `unordered_map<ID, Order*>`, allowing us to query based on the provided ID and remove that Order from the book.
-With the current architecture, the Order throughput is around 635K per second.
+With the current architecture, the order throughput is around 635K per second.

 ## Iteration 1: Order Pooling